ccsfist/whatsthepointfi/readme.md

 - You make a name.md markdown file for each page of your workflow.
 - the first page should be called index.md
 - make sure to edit the mkdocs.yml file to include each page in the workflow.
-  - This will be under the nav: line and look something like - 'afilename.md'
+  - This will be under the nav: line and look something like - `afilename.md`
   - if you dont do it, most things will work, but the side navigation bar will be broken
 - At the bottom of each Markdown file, you send some information to javascript in a single line telling it what you want.
 It can be broken into multiple lines if you like that.
   - An example from the index.md, which simply gets peoples emails for future slides is:
 ``` <div id="slide-config" data-type="start" data-next="../disastermandate/"> </div> ```
 - **Important: You need to tell it the name of your next slide in that line**
-  - That means you have to put the slide order both in mkdocs.yml and one at a time in the '<div' part of the md file.
+  - That means you have to put the slide order both in mkdocs.yml and one at a time in the `<div` part of the md file.

 ### Start Slide (Email Entry)